 Computer Configuration -> Administrative Templates -> System -> Logon -> Turn on pin sign-in

-3. In the right pane of above shown window, look for the setting named Turn on PIN sign-in which must be Not Configured by default.
+3. In the right pane of the above-shown window, look for the setting named Turn on PIN sign-in which must be Not Configured by default.
 Double click on the same setting to get this: